asteriaow/lovelock/README.md

 # Lovelock Companion

 Lovelock Companion is a desktop app that syncs local-player events in Deadlock to a Lovense toy over the local Standard API.
-It reacts to deaths, kills, assists, ability use and cooldowns, damage dealt and taken, healing received, healing or shielding a teammate, soul-orb denies, parries, objective takedowns (Guardian, Walker, Shrine, ...), and winning the match.
+It reacts to deaths, kills, assists, ability use and cooldowns, damage dealt and taken, healing received, objective takedowns (Guardian, Walker, Shrine, ...), and winning the match.
 See [Triggers](#triggers) for the full list.

 ## !!!
 Required Deadlock mod !!!